russkyc/paymongo-sharp/README.md

 > Paymongo API.
 But, full support for checkouts, links, sources, and payments already exist. you can use this as
 > both are already fully implemented.

-## :star: Payments Demo
+## :star: Payments Demo (Using WPF with Webview)

 <img src=".github/resources/images/demo-payments.gif" style="widt: 100%;">

-This uses the Wpf demo in the samples folder (With a webview 2 control), you can also look at the cli sample, wait for the upcoming samples for Blazor, Avalonia, and Maui, or go with any other .NET technologies!
+This uses the Wpf demo in the samples folder (With a webview 2 control) and you can also look at the cli sample, wait for the upcoming samples for Blazor, Asp.NET, Avalonia, and probably Maui.
+Or, you can go ahead and use any .NET Tech!

 ## :arrow_down: Installation